Harmeet Singh Rehan*, Jahnavi Maini and Amrit Pal Singh Hungin Pages 92 - 101 ( 10 )

 Conclusion: There is a need to conduct large long-term global clinical trials in real life settings to ascertain the potential uses, adverse effects of ECIG and achieve harmonization of nicotine solution concentration.

-Department of Pharmacology, Lady Hardinge Medical College, New Delhi, Department of Pharmacology, Lady Hardinge Medical College, New Delhi, Primary Care and General Practice, Centre of Integrated Health Care Research, School of Medicine, Pharmacy and Health, Durham University, Durham
+Department of Pharmacology, Lady Hardinge Medical College, New Delhi, Department of Pharmacology, Lady Hardinge Medical College, New Delhi, Department of Primary Care and General Practice, Centre of Integrated Health Care Research, School of Medicine, Pharmacy and Health, Durham University, Durham